NicoleHitter/restaurant-booking-nh/README.md

 # Restaurant Booking NH
 ## Introduction
 This website is designed for a fictional bakery restaurant.
-Through Restaurant Booking NH users can create an account, log in, make reservations and then manage them for the bakery restaurant.
+Through Restaurant Booking NH users can create an account, log in, make reservations and then manage the reservations.

 This website has been created as the Fourth Milestone project for Code Institute's Full Stack Software Development Diploma and was built using Full Stack Toolkit.
 The project is using Django, Python, HTML and CSS as the main technologies.